-Nature of asset/item Percentage weight (i) Casl h balances and balances in Current Account with RBI 0 (ii) (iii) stments (a) Government securities/Approved securities guaranteed by Central/State Governments [other than at (e) below] 0 (b) Fixed Deposits, Bonds of banks and FIs 20 (c) Bonds issued by banks/FIs as Tier-II capital 100 (d) Shares of all Companies and debentures/bonds/ Commercial Paper of Companies other than in (b) above /units of mutual funds (e) Securities of Public Sector Undertakings guaranteed by Government but issued outside the market borrowing programme (f) Securities of and other claims on PDs 100
+Nature of asset/item Percentage weight (i) Cas h balances and balances in Current Account with RBI 0 (ii) (iii) Inve (a) stments Government securities/Approved securities guaranteed by Central/State Governments [other than at (e) below] 0 (b) Fixed Deposits, Bonds of banks and FIs 20 (c) Bonds issued by banks/FIs as Tier-II capital 100 (d) Shares of all Companies and debentures/bonds/ Commercial Paper of Companies other than in (b) above /units of mutual funds 100 (e) Securities of Public Sector Undertakings guaranteed by Government but issued outside the market borrowing programme (f) Securities of and other claims on PDs 100

 (g) Subordinated debts issued by other PDs 100

-(iv.)
-Curr ent assets

-(iv) Curre ent assets
+(iv) Curr

 (a) Loans to staff 100

+(a) 100

 (b) Other secured loans and advances considered good 100

 (c) Others (to be specified) 100

-(v) Fixed Assets (net of depreciation)
+(v) Fixed

 (a) Assets leased out (net book value) 100

 (b) Fixed Assets 100

-(vi) Other assets
+(vi) Othe r assets

-(a) Income tax deducted at source (net of provision) 0
+- (a) Income tax deducted at source (net of provision) 0

 (b) Advance tax paid (net of provision) 0

 (c) Interest accrued on Government securities 0

 (d) Others (to be specified and risk weight indicated as X

 per counter party)

 Notes: (1) Netting may be done only in respect of assets where provisions for depreciation or for bad and doubtful debts have been made.
-(2) Assets which have been deducted from capital fund, shall have a risk weight of 'zero'.
+(2) Assets which have been deducted from capital fund, shall hav weight of 'zero'.
 (3) The PDs may net off the Current Liabilities and Provisions from the Current Assets, Loans and Advances in their Balance Sheet, as the Balance Sheet is drawn up as per the format prescribed under the Companies Act.
 For capital adequacy purposes, no such netting off should be done except to the extent indicated above.